Heidemarie Stefanyshyn-Piper: Early life and education

 Stefanyshyn-Piper was born in St. Paul, Minnesota, United States, of Ukrainian-American heritage.
 Her father, Michael (Mykhailo) Stefanyshyn, now deceased, was born in Polish-governed Halychyna (today in Ukraine), and sent to work in Germany during World War II.
 After the end of the war, he married a German woman and they both immigrated to the U.S. Stefanyshyn-Piper's mother, Adelheid Stefanyshyn, lived in St. Paul until her death in 2018.
 Stefanyshyn-Piper was raised in the Ukrainian cultural community of Minneapolis–Saint Paul, is a member of Plast – a Ukrainian scouting organization, and speaks Ukrainian.

 Stefanyshyn-Piper graduated in 1980 from what was then the all-girls Derham Hall High School in St. Paul, and holds Bachelor of Science (1984) and Master of Science (1985) degrees in mechanical engineering from the Massachusetts Institute of Technology (MIT).
 She is a licensed ham radio operator with Technician License KD5TVR.

-Stefanyshyn-Piper married Glenn A. Piper, and they have one son, Michael, named after Piper's grandfather.
+Stefanyshyn-Piper married Glenn A. Piper, and they have one son.
 Stefanyshyn-Piper hyphenated her surname after marriage to serve as a reminder of her family roots.